CoreCrafted-Network/server-docs/rules.rst

     e.
 No grieving
     f.
 Do not constantly killing other players
     g.
 Do not forcefully apply nickname to other players
     h.
-Do not force other player to teleport to you without any notification and permit from that player
+Do not force other players to teleport to you without any notification and permit from that player
     i.
 Do not attempt to cause server economy unbalance, including

         i) Generating money and give them to player ;